 There are still so many ENTs and dentists who perform tongue-tie releases with no preparation, no IBCLC referral and no follow-up in place.
 When no referral is required, parents are misled into believing the release is a silver bullet.
 It is not.
 In fact, while the skill of the release practitioner is very important, the ability of that practitioner to understand their role as the member of a collaborative team is just as important.
 This is because the release only allows the bodywork and the lactation support to be effective.
 In and of itself, the release cannot solve feeding problems.

+No other surgical procedure is performed with such frequency, yet primed to fail due to inadequate preparation and follow-up.
 I see far too many dyads suffering the consequences of a surgical procedure that can't possibly deliver on expectations, because the release itself cannot resolve issues.

 If you imagine the analogy of someone who has learned to hobble along with their shoelaces tied together, never having walked any other way, you can imagine what that looks like: short, unstable, inefficient steps.
 Untying those laces (similar to releasing the ties) is only one step in preparing to walk with comfort and ease.
 The laces will need to be tied properly so that the person doesn't trip over themselves in all new ways, the weakened muscles that have never been used properly (or perhaps at all) will need to be strengthened, muscles that may have been overused will need to be softened, quieted, new pathways between the brain and muscles need to be established, a new sense of balance must become normal.